How do I get Minecraft for PlayStation VR?

-When the Snap camera movement option is selected, this toggle controls if the size of each camera movement should change based on how far you push Right Stick.
+When the Snap camera movement option is selected, this toggle controls the size of each camera movement based on how far you push Right Stick.

 ~ Snap Sound ~

-When the Snap camera movement option is selected, this toggle controls if a sound should play each time the camera direction is changed.
+When the Snap camera movement option is selected, this toggles on or off a sound playing when the camera direction changes.